 Usually, you will have to negotiate prices and the client will stipulate several conditions, such as due date, years of experience, native language and software to be used.
 Moreover, these sites offer forums for translators where you can learn valuable information about translation.

-4. Create an all-star French translator profile on social media.
+4. Create a French translator profile on social media

 While working at the translation office, I found that we received far more work from Facebook than from the translation job boards.
 If your business is not on Facebook today, it might as well not exist!